Appearance

 For validating blocks H1, H2, and H3:

-• Step 1: Reconstruct the hash A from H1 and H2.
+- Step 1: Reconstruct the hash

-• Step 2: Reconstruct the hash B from H3 and H4.
+. - Step 2: Reconstruct the hash

-• Step 4: If the root matches the stored root hash, the proof is valid.
+to form the root hash. - Step 4: If the root matches the stored root hash, the proof is valid.